genropy/genropy_saved/docs/genro/miscellaneous/viewform.rst

     These two windows can live in a single :ref:`webpages_webpages`, or in two stacks, or one in a page and one in a dialog, and so on.
-The :ref:`genro_components` that handles the creation and the disposition of these two windows is the :ref:`genro_th`.
+The :ref:`genro_component` that handles the creation and the disposition of these two windows is the :ref:`genro_th`.

 .. _genro_view_data: